Purifect/Employee-Attrition-and-Salary-Prediction-in-R/README.md

   - 140 observations were identified as ‘Attrition'
   - 730 observations were identified as ’No Attrition’.
 - The dataset has **no missing values**.
+- **The dataset was spitted into 70% Train Set and 30% Validation Set before fitting the models.**

 **Test dataset** contains 300 observations.